spacetelescope/jwst/docs/jwst/combine_1d/description.rst

 Output
 ======
 The output will be in CombinedSpecModel format, with a table extension having the name COMBINE1D.
-This extension will have six columns, giving the wavelength, flux, error estimate for the flux, net countrate in counts/second, the sum of the weights that were used when combining the input spectra, and the number of input spectra that contributed to each output pixel.
+This extension will have eight columns, giving the wavelength, flux, error estimate for the flux, surface brightness, error estimate for the surface brightness, the combined data quality flags, the sum of the weights that were used when combining the input spectra, and the number of input spectra that contributed to each output pixel.